International Conference on Environmental Systems: History

 The first ICES conference was held in San Francisco in 1971, after three years of work by members of Environmental Control and Life Support System specialist committees representing four different societies: the American Society of Mechanical Engineers (ASME), the Society of Automotive Engineers (SAE), the American Institute of Aeronautics and Astronautics (AIAA), and the Aerospace Medical Association (AsMA).
 It replaced three other meetings held each year as part of various society conference programs and since then it has been held every year.
 In 1972, the American Institute of Chemical Engineers (AIChE) became the fifth and final co-sponsoring society for ICES.

 Prior to 1990, ICES organization was US-only.
 In 1990 it became international, by merging the American conference with a similar conference held in Europe, and ICES started to be held abroad (for the first time in Germany in 1994).
-Since 2000, the ICES conference takes place four times out of five in the US and once in five years outside US (so far in 2000, 2005, 2010, 2016).
+Since 2000, the ICES conference nominally takes place four times out of five in the US and once in five years outside US (so far in 2000, 2003, 2005, 2010, 2016, 2023, 2025).